-Full applications for RFA 18-2 (by invitation only) should be submitted to funding@healtheffects.org (subject line: [PI last name] RFA 18-2 Full Application) no later than AUGUST 1, 2019.
+Full applications for RFA 20-2 (by invitation only) should be submitted to funding@healtheffects.org (subject line: PI last name RFA 20-2 Full Application) no later than SEPTEMBER 28, 2021.
 Applications should be in PDF format with a maximum file size of 20 MB.

 After submission, please notify our Science Administration Assistant (science-admin@healtheffects.org, +1-617-488-2345) of your submission; do not attach the PDF documents to this second email.
+(This step is to ensure we detect any potentially bounced messages due to file size or other issues.)
 HEI will acknowledge receipt of the application.
-Applicants will be notified of the funding decision by the end of October, 2019.
+Applicants will be notified of the funding decision by mid November 2021.